williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 Okta has a default ambiguous name resolution policy for logins.
 Users can login with their non-qualified short name (e.g. `isaac.brock` with login *isaac.brock@example.com*) as long as the shortname is still unique within the organization.

-> Hint: Don't use a `login` with a `/` character.
-Although `/` is a valid character according to [RFC 6531 section 3.3](http://tools.ietf.org/html/rfc6531#section-3.3), a user with this character in their `login` can't be fetched by `login` due to security risks with escaping this character in URI paths.
+> Hint: Don&#8217;t use a `login` with a `/` character.
+Although `/` is a valid character according to [RFC 6531 section 3.3](http://tools.ietf.org/html/rfc6531#section-3.3), a user with this character in their `login` can&#8217;t be fetched by `login` due to security risks with escaping this character in URI paths.
 For more information about `login`, see [Get User by ID](#get-user-with-id).

 #### Custom Profile Properties

 User profiles may be extended with custom properties but the property must first be added to the user profile schema before it can be referenced.
 You can use the Profile Editor in the Admin UI or the [Schemas API](./schemas.html) to manage schema extensions.

 Custom attributes may contain HTML tags.
-It is the client's responsibility to escape or encode this data before displaying it.
+It is the client&#8217;s responsibility to escape or encode this data before displaying it.
 Use [best-practices](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) to prevent cross-site scripting.

 ### Credentials Object